-In fiscal year 2020, existing members added new lines of business.
-The City of Cumberland added Law Enforcement, General and Auto Liability; the Town of New Windsor joined the Property Pool, and Garrett County added Flood & Earth Movement.
+In fiscal year 2020, there was 100% retention of counties and municipalities from fiscal year 2019.
+Several existing members added new lines of coverages.
+The City of Cumberland added Law Enforcement and Auto Liability, the Town of New Windsor joined the Property Pool, and Garrett County added Flood & Earth Movement.

-The current economic indicators point to a relatively stable property & liability insurance market for the remainder of calendar year 2019 and even possibly for the entire fiscal year of 2020.
-The recent reinsurance renewal rates for the Property pool increased by 5.0% while the renewal rates for both the Equipment Breakdown and Excess pool remained relatively flat.
-The fiscal year 2019 surplus for the Excess pool is large enough to support the reinsurance premium at the \$1,000,000 layer in coverage at no charge to members in fiscal year 2020.
+The current economic indicators point to a relatively unstable property & liability insurance market for the remainder of calendar year 2020 and even possibly for the entire fiscal year of 2021.
+The recent reinsurance renewal rates for the Property pool increased by 26.0% while the renewal rates for Equipment Breakdown decreased more than half and the Excess pool remained relatively flat.
+The fiscal year 2020 surplus for the Excess pool is large enough to support the reinsurance premium at the \$1,000,000 layer in coverage at no charge to members in fiscal year 2021.